hanwenzhang123/fullstack-note/06-note/README.md

 - Before deployment, we would make sure the  application was ready for delivery, and make sure it passed all the required tests.
 - In terms of how we deliver new features, we have a devops developer dedicated to it with all the CI/CD work, managing the pipeline.

+#### Project Management
+Standup
+The purpose of a daily standup meeting is to learn the current progress of every team member that works on Scrum tasks.
+Occurs daily.
+- What did you do yesterday?
+- What will you do today?
+- Are there any blockers in your way?

+Retrospective
+Retrospective meetings occur at the end of a project to help teams pause and think about improving future performance.
+Occurs bi-weekly.
+- What went well
+- What went bad
+- What can be improved

 #### Agile PM
 - The workflow is attending daily stand-ups, weekly sprint planning, working on the ticket that has been assigned to me, as well as attending other scrum meetings like review, backlog refinement, retrospective
 - We have 2 weeks long sprints.
 There are 6 sprints in each quarter.
 We keep a 3 months (quarterly) release cycle.